 - Stage 2 (post-injury): After warming the affected limb, it may turn from white to blue, staying cold and numb, followed by swelling.

-- Stage 3 (hyperemia (check spelling) phase): Lasting between 2 weeks to 3 months, the limb becomes red and hot, followed with pain (blisters may form)
+- Stage 3 (hypothermia phase): Lasting between 2 weeks to 3 months, the limb becomes red and hot, followed with pain (blisters may form)

-- Stage 4 (post-hyperemia (Check spelling) stage): Possible permanent damage.
+- Stage 4 (post- hypothermia stage): Possible permanent damage.
 Characterized by sensitivity to cold, pins and needles, and pain.

-If you have any questions or concerns, please contact us today or visit our FAQ page for some quick answers!
-We are professional safety inspectors and will make sure that your job site, employers, and employees are prepared for and understand safety hazards.
+If you are worried about trench foot or have any questions or concerns, please contact us today!
+We are professional safety technicians and will make sure that your jobsite, employers, and employees are prepared for and understand safety hazards.